Aleksandar15/DSA-reminders/README.md

 - `removeFromFront()`.
 - `removeFromEnd()`.
 - 1:20 Starting with `prepend` method & explanations will be shorter now (*yet video lasts 10 mins because he says:*) I will be showing you visual explanations after each method implemented.
-- *(Well here I stop writing things down, as I do understand the logic behind the **CODE**, but I don't understand the real life use cases, so I consider this to be enough, as well as because @codevolution will keep repeating himself from the previous videos I already took very lengthy notes.)*
+- *(Well here I stop writing things down, as I do understand the logic behind the **CODE flow**, but I don't understand the real life use cases, so I consider this to be enough, as well as because @codevolution will keep repeating himself from the previous videos I already took very lengthy notes.)*
 ### FINAL CODE Linked List WITH A Tail CODE IMPLEMENTATIONS:
 ```js
 class Node {